 These Precious Days is a personal collection of essays that reflect on the unexpected turns in life that we do not see coming.
 The title essay is about a surprising and unexpected friendship that explores finding someone with whom you can be your best and most complete self.

-The Chancellor details the remarkable rise and political brilliance of Angela Merkel, the most powerful and elusive woman in the world.
-Merkel was a complete outsider, a research chemist and pastor’s daughter raised in East Germany, who became the unofficial leader of the West.
+The Chancellor details the remarkable rise and political brilliance of Angela Merkel, the world’s most powerful and elusive woman.
+Merkel was a complete outsider, a research chemist, and a pastor’s daughter, who was raised in East Germany and became the unofficial leader of the West.

 The Christmas Pig is a holiday fantasy about a boy who loses his beloved stuffed pig the day before Christmas and goes to “The Land of the Lost” to get it back.
 Through his adventures, the boy learns that loss is part of life and that what was lost can always live on in our hearts.

-Never is the story of how World War III could happen with Africa, France, America, Korea, and China all playing out what they “believe” to be true.
+Never is the story of how World War III could happen, with Africa, France, America, Korea, and China all playing out what they “believe” to be true.
 The book is full of heroines and villains, false prophets and elite warriors, jaded politicians, and opportunistic revolutionaries.
-In the United States, the first woman President does everything she can to avoid war.
+In the United States, the first woman president did everything she could to avoid war.

 Going There is a candid biography of Katie Couric’s humble beginnings to the historic anchor chair at the CBS Evening News.
 In a world rife with sexism and misogyny, Couric reveals what was going on behind the scenes of her sometimes tumultuous personal and professional life.